Mini DX3 Assembly Instructions

 Step 1: Sanding

 Sand every surface to be epoxied (including interior surfaces) with 80-to-110 grit sandpaper.
+The epoxy needs the roughness created by sanding in order to be able to hold on to the surface.
 You may have to think about the assembly sequence to figure out where to sand.
 Don’t forget about the inside of the Estes motor retainer.
-Pretty much the entire exterior of the motor mount should be sanded or roughed up
+Pretty much the entire exterior of the motor mount should be sanded or roughed up.

 Step 2: Motor Mount Assembly